SierraSoftworks/roadmap/docs/guide/README.md

 # Introduction
-Road map aws borne out of the need to quickly describe our team's road maps in a visual and easy to understand fashion.
+Road map was borne out of the need to quickly describe our team's road maps in a visual and easy to understand fashion.
 Previously, we had used a combination of PowerPoint, Visio, LucidCharts and GraphViz to present this information - with each person doing their own thing.
 That doesn't scale particularly well and it